thelfer/mfem-mgis/docs/paper/joss/paper.md

 ![MFEM/MGIS Stack.
 Each library is open source.\label{fig:SoftStack}](./MMM-stack-v0.png "MFEM/MGIS software stack.
 MFEM/MGIS is the convergence between two open sources ecosytem."){width=75%}

 The MFEM/MGIS software stack is presented on \autoref{fig:SoftStack}.
-Most of low-level external libraries are required by `MFEM` and can be disabled.
 Hence, the minimal package requirements to build MFEM/MGIS on a HPC platform is typically:`C++17`, `MFEM`, `MGIS`, `TFEL`(MFront), CMake and `MPI`.
+Note that `MFEM` includes a significant stack of several tens packages such as linear solver libraries.
 To handle the numerous accessible combinations, `Spack` [@gamblin2015spack] is really a cornerstone.
 This package manager simplifies building, installing, customizing, and sharing HPC software stacks.
-It provides a simple way for installing packages with cumbersome structures and lots of dependencies. `Spack` is an open-source package manager developed and maintained by community of HPC developers.
-Our setup that combines OSS allows for a fast and cheap access to advanced features embedded in the underlying libraries.

-To complete the installation, you can enable the following options while compiling `MFEM`.
-The most interesting are the solver or preconditioner packages such as `Hypre`, `MUMPS`, and `PETSc` (including `SuperLU`, `UMFPACK`), and the load balancing packages `Zoltan` [@devine2000design] and `Metis` [@karypis1997parmetis].
+In the end, `MFEM-MGIS` offers a `Spack` package reusing most of the `MFEM` installation variants already provided in the `MFEM` `Spack` package while maintaining compatibility across package versions.

 <!--